Getting to Know Jack

 Jack was a perfectionist.

 It is true that Jack could be difficult, although those who knew him best call him a perfectionist (Raddatz, Leslie.
 How An Ex-Rodeo Rider Went West to Enjoy the Good Life as a Hawaiian Cop in TV Guide.
-January 4, 1969.) or particular.
-(Henderson, Heather.
-Michael Anderson, Jr. Interview. http://www.mjq.net/fiveo/anderson.htm.)
-He liked do things well, and he liked for others to do things well.
+January 4, 1969.) or particular (Henderson, Heather.
+Michael Anderson, Jr. Interview. http://www.mjq.net/fiveo/anderson.htm (scroll down).
+He liked to do things well, and he liked for others to do things well.
 Sometimes, that created friction.

 Leonard Freeman, creator, executive producer, and writer of Hawaii Five-0, said, "He's terrific.
 I'm a perfectionist, and so is he...
 He's always on time, no bags under his eyes, and he always knows his lines."
 Freeman went on to say, "You can't work this hard and this long without being serious."
 (Raddatz, Leslie.
 How An Ex-Rodeo Rider Went West to Enjoy the Good Life as a Hawaiian Cop in TV Guide.
 January 4, 1969.)